zothsu/zothsu/README.md

 [![GitHub zothsu](https://img.shields.io/github/followers/zothsu?label=follow&style=social)](https://github.com/zothsu)

-- 🔭 I’m currently working on ... nextgenerationdoulas.org
+- 🔭 I’m currently working on ...A group project, a [Photo Sharing Application](https://github.com/tomit4/django_with_postgres) utilizing Django with a Postgress Database
 - 🌱 I’m currently learning ...
-React
+The LAMP stack
 - 🤔 I’m looking for help with ...
 Project Management
 - 💬 Ask me about ...
 How to keep your kitchen knives sharp and home improvement topics